PascalKieslich/readbulk/README.md

 The `readbulk` package was developed by Pascal Kieslich, with contributions by Felix Henninger.
 It is published under the GNU General Public License (version 3).

-An overview of the functions in this package can be found online at <http://pascalkieslich.github.io/readbulk/reference>.
-Please see [News](http://pascalkieslich.github.io/readbulk/news) for a summary of changes in the package.
+An overview of the functions in this package can be found [online](http://pascalkieslich.github.io/readbulk/reference).
+Please see [news](http://pascalkieslich.github.io/readbulk/news) for a summary of changes in the package.

 Installation
 ------------